 As to the significance of social protest for democratic struggle, Walker finds the answer to this question in Rudé’s text.
 They are instigators of “sharp conflict” that are readily misunderstood when assessed by the instrumental measures of pressure politics.
 Walker (1966, 294) writes, “By confronting the political authorities, or by locking themselves in peaceful—or violent—conflict with some other element of the society, social movements provoke trials of strength between contending forces or ideas.”
-He does not cite Rudé specifically for the phrase “trials of strength” (although he does footnote Rudé’s work), which he uses largely as Rudé does, to name a disruption that succeeds in Schattschneider’s realist terms as a test of “democratic institutions and even the social fabric” with the potential to both change the “agenda of controversy” and spark the “political and social mobilization” of previously marginalized or excluded groups (Walker 1964, 293-294).
-I have noted that Rudé presents “trials of strength” as part of a progressive narrative of popular empowerment.
-Walker does not.
-He .
-He understands that a transformed US conflict system can mobilize groupings based on fear and prejudice as well as on new rights claims.
+Although he does not cite Rudé specifically for the phrase “trials of strength,” he does footnote Rudé’s work and uses the term largely as Rudé does, to name a disruption that succeeds in Schattschneider’s realist terms as a test of “democratic institutions and even the social fabric” with the potential to both change the “agenda of controversy” and spark the “political and social mobilization” of previously marginalized or excluded groups (Walker 1964, 293-294).
+But whereas Rudé presents “trials of strength” as part of a progressive narrative of popular empowerment, Walker does not.
+In Walker’s recounting, a transformed US conflict system can just as readily mobilize groupings based on fear and prejudice as by proposing new rights claims.

-From Hobsbawm, Walker (1966, 293-4) picks up this concept of “pre-political” to characterize the phenomenon whose political importance he believes elitist theory has either “overlooked” or denigrated “as threats to democracy, as manifestations of ‘political extremism’.”
-He offers examples from a range of movements—“the Negroes’ ddrive for civil rights, or the Midwestern farmers’ crusade for fair prices in the 1890’s, the Ku Klux Klan, or the ‘radical right’ movements of the 1960’s”—surely not all of which Hobsbawm would have counted as “primitive” rebels.
+From Hobsbawm, Walker (1966, 293-4) picks up this concept of “pre-political” to characterize the phenomenon whose political importance he believes that reigning theories of democracy either “overlooked” or denigrated “as threats to democracy, as manifestations of ‘political extremism’.”
+He offers examples from a range of movements—“the Negroes’ drive for civil rights, or the Midwestern farmers’ crusade for fair prices in the 1890’s, the Ku Klux Klan, or the ‘radical right’ movements of the 1960’s”—surely not all of which Hobsbawm would have counted as “primitive” rebels.
 Nonetheless, Hobsbawm gives Walker a language for bringing social movements and social protest into the ambit of a political science discipline that mirrored two-party pluralism in its aversion to sharp conflict.
 Walker cared about this.
-He began his career by writing one of the first political science analyses of the Greensboro lunch counter sit-ins in a (DATE) working paper for the Eagleton Institute of Politics at Rutgers University, and who would partner with Eric Aberbach to mount a ground-breaking survey of public opinion in Detroit about the slogan “Black Power,” in 1967-68.
-Walker aimed to do for the riots of the time what Hobsbawm and Rudé had done for those of the past, to decriminalize them and recognize their political significance without romanticizing them.
+He began his career by writing one of the first political science analyses of the Greensboro lunch counter sit-ins in a (DATE) working paper for the Eagleton Institute of Politics at Rutgers University, and partnered with Eric Aberbach to mount a ground-breaking survey of Detroiter’s attitudes toward the slogan “Black Power” in Fall 1967, just months after the uprisings.
+Walker aimed to do for the social protest of his time what Hobsbawm and Rudé had done for the mobs and riots of the past, to decriminalize them and recognize their democratic significance without romanticizing them.